Contact us to see

 Sophie - Richmond“I cannot comment positively enough on the psychologist that I saw at The British CBT & Counselling Service.
 She provided a structured yet flexible framework for discussing my issues.
 She was insightful and at times necessarily firm and challenging which was exactly the sort of counsellor I had hoped to be paired with.
 I do not know if this is her natural style or she was perceptive enough to realise that such an approach would suit my personality.
 But either way, I was delighted to discover she wasn’t just full platitudes.
 I found her to be helpful, a great listener, perceptive and broad minded.
 She was able to draw accurate insights into my troubles and pinpoint key issues which were manifesting themselves in a number of ways in many areas of my life.
 She was able to direct me to helpful books and teach me key skills for overcoming problems.
 I would very highly recommend The British CBT & Counselling Service to anyone seeking help”.

-One of our Psychologist will begin by asking you questions about how you spend your time, your current responsibilities, the difficulties that you are currently experiencing and what makes these better and worse.
-This will enable them to get a comprehensive picture of how things are for you what can be done to improve this.
+One of our Psychologists will begin by asking you questions about how you spend your time, your current responsibilities as a carer, the difficulties that you are currently experiencing and what makes these better and worse.
+This will enable them to get a comprehensive picture of how you are coping and what can be done to improve this.

-If appropriate your Psychologist will then help you to tackle any feelings of anxiety, depression and/or anger through the use of CBT or other evidence based approaches.
+If appropriate your Therapist will then help you to tackle any feelings of anxiety, depression and/or anger through the use of CBT or other evidence based approaches.

-Your Psychologist will then support you for a period of time to maintain a sustainable balance between caring for others and looking after yourself.
+Your Therapist will then support you for a period of time to maintain a sustainable balance between caring for others and looking after yourself.

 Click/Tap the thumbnails for a larger image

-All of our Psychologists offer counselling for Carers, click here to view the team.
+All of our Therapists offer counselling for Carers, click here to view the team.

 Facts about Caring